Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Therefore, the boycott is precisely in order to understand that when people die there, you should at least feel uncomfortable.

 Vladimir Solovyov.
 Mr. President, from a humanitarian, very important component, I would like to move on to an equally important one, to a diplomatic one, because the negotiations are underway, they started quite quickly, but we learn about significant progress, for example, from the statement of Turkish President Erdogan.
 Who said, firstly, that six points are being discussed at these Russian-Ukrainian negotiations.
 And secondly, that there is already progress on four.
-These are points that relate to Ukraine's non-entry into NATO, demilitarization, security guarantees and protection of the Russian language.
-But there is no progress yet on the status of Donbass and the status of Crimea.
+These are points that relate to Ukraine's non-entry into Nato, demilitarisation, security guarantees and protection of the Russian language.
+But there is no progress yet on the status of Donbasss and the status of Crimea.
 Can you explain where something really moves?
 And then explain, if you will, your idea of a referendum.
 Because it's not very clear

 First.
 As for the items.
 Why is the rhetoric built on six points?
 Because, first of all, it was an ultimatum, and the first paper was an ultimatum from the Russian Federation… It was… I wouldn’t even call it a paper ultimatum – it was a public ultimatum, because, as usual, it merged somewhere in the information field.
 In general, there were these points that you mentioned.
 Pretty much the same points.
 True, there were also the phrases “demilitarization, denazification”, a lot of things are connected with “e”.
 Here...
 And we are nothing but an injection to revive the information field a little, that Russia is [supposedly] doing something and setting the agenda – we see nothing but this in this.